Names beginning with A B C D E F G H I J K L M N O P Q R S T U V W X Y Z |

 SAUNDERS, Thomas |

-Architect, based in London. | • Chapel Royal, North Street (1793) |
+WORK • Chapel Royal, North Street (1793) |

 SCOTT, Edmund Evan 1828-1895 |

-Architect, member of a family of Brighton artists, grandson of Edmund Scott.
-Practice at 8 Pavilion Buildings (1854-1859).
-Partnerships with former pupils R S Hyde and F T Cawthorn.
-Lived in Russell Square 1861-1895 with his aunts Maria Brookbank and Emily Scott, a portrait artist.
-Executor of his aunt Emily's will, inheriting the house.
-Away from Brighton he designed St Paul's Church, Southampton (1862). | PERSONAL • 23 Cannon Place [residence 1851] • 41 (later renumbered 31) Russell Square [residence 1861-1895] WORK • St Nicholas' Church School, Lock's Hill, Portslade • St Andrew's Church, Church Road (1864) • St Bartholomew's Church, Ann Street (1872-1884) • Newmarket Arms, 6 Newmarket Terrace (PH, 1882) > See also Scott & Cawthorn > See also Scott & Hyde |
+Architect.
+Member of a family of Brighton artists, grandson of Edmund Scott.
+He attended Rev John Underwood's school in Church Street.
+He practised alone until he formed partnerships with former pupils R S Hyde (1874-1882) and F T Cawthorn (1882-1895).
+He lived in Russell Square 1861-1895 with his aunts Maria Brookbank and Emily Scott, a portrait artist.
+He was executor of his aunt Emily's will, inheriting the house.
+He left £2,354 2s 8d.
+Away from Brighton he designed St Paul's Church, Southampton (1862). |

 SCOTT, Sir George Gilbert 1828-1895 SCOTT, John Oldrid 1841-1913 |

-WORK (Giles Gilbert Scott) • Brighton College, Eastern Road* • Brill's Baths, East Street • Church of the Annunciation of Our Lady, Washington Street* • St Margaret's Church, The Green, Rottingdean* (south aisle, restorations, 1856) WORK (John Oldrid Scott) • St Philip's Church, New Church Road, Hove* (1894-95) |
+WORK (Giles Gilbert Scott) • Brighton College, Eastern Road (1848-1849, principal's house 1854, chapel 1859, hall 1863) † Brill's Baths, East Street • Church of the Annunciation of Our Lady, Washington Street • St Margaret's Church, The Green, Rottingdean (south aisle, restorations, 1856) WORK (John Oldrid Scott) • St Philip's Church, New Church Road, Hove (1894-95) |

-Scott & Cawthorn | Architects; partnership of E E Scott and F T Cawthorn at 46a Regency Square (1890), 170 North Street (1899). | • St Saviour's Church, 95 Ditchling Road (1895-1900) |
+Scott & Cawthorn | Architects.
+Partnership of E E Scott and F T Cawthorn between 1882 and 1895. |

 SCUTT, Thomas Henry CE, FRHS 1850-1926 |

-Builder's general foreman, living at 8 Caledonian Road (1881, as Henry Thomas Scutt).
-Architect and surveyor at 14 or 14a North Street (1899-1901).
-Born in Storrington.
-Prolific designer of houses: 695 planning approvals in Brighton.
-The principal developments are listed. | PERSONAL • The Beeches, 100 or 94 Stanford Avenue residence (1897-1921) • 5 Belmont flat, final residence (1924-1926) WORK • 12 houses, bakery, shop, Stanford Avenue (1897-1902) • 52 houses, shops, Preston Drove (1898-1902) • 14 houses, stables, Preston Park Avenue (1898, 1902-03) • 97 houses, Osborne Road (1898-1902) • 38 houses, Gordon Road (1898,1905) • 56 houses, Bates Road (1898-99) • 25 houses, one workshop, Havelock Road (1899-1903) • 48 houses, Balfour Road (1899-1904) • 67 houses, Herbert Road (1899-1904) • 41 houses, Hythe Road (1899-1900) • 7 houses, Loder Road (1899-1900) • 2 houses, East Drive, Queen's Park (1900) • 5 houses, Lowther Road (1901) • 36 houses, Ashford Road (1902) • 4 houses, York Grove (1902) • 25 houses, Seville Street (1902-03) • 8 houses in Coronation Street (1903) • 13 houses, Hartington Road (1903) • 13 houses, Ewhurst Road (1903,1907) • 7 houses, Maldon Road (1904) • 15 houses, laundry and stable, Hollingdean Terrace (1905) • 22 houses, stores and workshop, Dyke Road Drive (1905-06) • 14 houses, Dyke Road (1906) • 30 houses, Stanmer Park Road (1907) • 13 houses, Franklin Road (1923) |
+WORK • 41 Hove Park Villas (1893) • 12 houses, bakery, shop, Stanford Avenue (1897-1902) • 52 houses, shops, Preston Drove (1898-1902) • 14 houses, stables, Preston Park Avenue (1898, 1902-03) • 97 houses, Osborne Road (1898-1902) • 38 houses, Gordon Road (1898,1905) • 56 houses, 56 houses, Bates Road (1898-99) • 25 houses, one workshop, Havelock Road (1899-1903) • 48 houses, Balfour Road (1899-1904) • 67 houses, Herbert Road (1899-1904) • 41 houses, Hythe Road (1899-1900) • 7 houses, Loder Road (1899-1900) • 2 houses, East Drive, Queen's Park (1900) • 5 houses, Lowther Road (1901) • 36 houses, Ashford Road (1902) • 4 houses, York Grove (1902) • 25 houses, Seville Street (1902-03) • 8 houses, Coronation Street (1903) • 13 houses, Hartington Road (1903) • 13 houses, Ewhurst Road (1903,1907) • 7 houses, Maldon Road (1904) • 15 houses, laundry and stable, Hollingdean Terrace (1905) • 22 houses, stores and workshop, Dyke Road Drive (1905-06) • 14 houses, Dyke Road (1906) • 30 houses, Stanmer Park Road (1907) • 13 houses, Franklin Road (1923) PERSONAL • 8 Caledonian Road [residence 1881] • 14 or 14a North Street [practice 1899-1901] • The Beeches, 100 or 94 Stanford Avenue [residence 1897-1921] • 5 Belmont [flat, final residence 1924-1926] |

 SEIFERT, Richard 1910-2001 |

+Architect.
 British-Swiss architect (real name Reuben, aka Robin), noted for tower blocks, especially in London, where his firm designed more buildings than Sir Christopher Wren.
-The Rival Lamps factory on the Hollingbury Industrial Estate was one of his practice's earliest works, before he became a committed proponent of the modern movement. | • Rival Lamps factory, Crowhurst Road, Hollingbury (1949) See also Richard Seifert & Partners |
+The Rival Lamps factory on the Hollingbury Industrial Estate was one of his practice's earliest works, before he became a committed proponent of the modern movement. |

 Seifert, Richard, & Partners | Architctural practice founded by Richard Seifert. | • Sussex Heights and Metropole Exhibition Halls, St Margaret's Place (1966-68) • Chartwell Court, Russell Square • Bedford Hotel and Bedford Towers, King's Road |

-SIMPSON, James Charnock 1790-1876 SIMPSON, Thomas 1825-1908 SIMPSON, Sir John William PRIBA 1858-1933 SIMPSON, Gilbert Murray 1869-1954 |
+SIMPSON, James Charnock 1790-1876 SIMPSON, Thomas 1825-1908 SIMPSON, Sir John William KBE PRIBA 1858-1933 SIMPSON, Gilbert Murray FRIBA 1869-1954 |

-James Simpson.
+James Charnock Simpson.
 Architect.
 Born in Bolton, Lancashire.
-At 13 Richmond Street1, in St George's Place (1837-1843).
-In 1848-1864 his practice was at 58½ West Street and his residence at 19 Clarence Square.
 He retired to Jersey, where he died.
 Thomas Simpson.
-Architect and surveyor.
+Prolific architect and surveyor.
 Born in Muswell Hill, London (not Scotland as sometimes stated).
 Articled to his uncle, James Simpson.
 Architect to the Brighton and Preston School Board and Hove School Boards.
-Sir John Simpson.
+His first and third sons became architects, his second was a surgeon.
+Sir John Simpson [right].
+Architect.
 Elder son of Thomas Simpson, articled to his father, then attended Royal Academy Schools.
 FRIBA 1900.
 President of the Royal Institute of British Architects 1919-1921.
 Partnership with Maxwell Ayrton from 1910 to 1928; designed Wembley Stadium.
 Knighted for his work on the Empire exhibition site at Wembley.
-Gilbert Simpson.
-Son of Thomas Simpson.
-Articled to his father and remained as assistant.
+Image: Portrait by Arthur Stockdale Cope [Royal Academy Illustrated 1920] Gilbert Simpson.
+Architect.
+Youngest son of Thomas Simpson.
+Articled to his father and remained as his assistant.
 ARIBA 1893 (proposers included Thomas Lainson and Lacy Ridge; FRIBA 1921.
 Own practice from 1890 at 16 Ship Street.
 Architect and surveyor to Brighton Education Committee for 47 years.
-Retired 1945. | WORK (James Simpson) Farman Street School WORK (Thomas Simpson) • Salem Strict Baptist Chapel, Bond Street (1861, demolished 1974) • Wagner almshouses, Lewes Road (1861) • Congregational Chapel, Belgrave Street • Dials Congregational Church, Clifton Road (1870, demolished 1972) • Hanover Terrace Board Schools (1873, demolished 1999) and much more to be added.
-WORK (Sir John Simpson) • Brighton War Memorial, Victoria Gardens • Roedean School, Roedean Way* • Union Congregational Church, Queen Square (1899, not built) WORK (Gilbert Simpson) • Ronuk Hall and Welfare Institute, Victoria Road, Portslade [1927, now Portslade Town Hall] PERSONAL (James Simpson) • 13 Richmond Street1 • St George's Place [1837-1843] • 58½ West Street [practice 1848-1864] • 19 Clarence Square [residence 1848-1864] 1Le1839, Poll Book, 1834,1841 PERSONAL (Thomas Simpson) • 17 Chatham Place [practice 1858] • 8 Prince Albert Street [practice 1859] • 16 Ship Street [practice 1859–end of career] |
+Retired 1945. |

 SIMPSON, William Begg 1880-1959 |

-Architect, son of an Aberdonian farmer, who was articled to Alexander Marshall Mackenzie and studied at Aberdeen School of Art.
+Architect.
+Son of an Aberdonian farmer.
+He was articled to Alexander Marshall Mackenzie and studied at Aberdeen School of Art.
 After working in London for, among others, Arthur Conran Blomfield, he became assistant to Edmund Wimperis in 1911.
 The two were in partnership after the Great War, the firm becoming Wimperis, Simpson & Guthrie in 1925.
-Simpson retired in 1951. | No work identified so far |
+Simpson retired in 1951. |

-SKELTON, John Stephen MBE 1923-1999 SKELTON, Helen Mary 1952- | John Skelton Letter carver and sculptor, nephew and apprentice of Eric Gill.
-His studio was at Streat from 1950.
-Mary Skelton Letter carver and sculptor; daughter, apprentice and partner of John Skelton. |
+SKELTON, John Stephen MBE 1923-1999 SKELTON, Helen Mary 1952- | John Skelton Letter carver and sculptor.
+Nephew and apprentice of Eric Gill, his studio was at Streat from 1950.
+Mary Skelton Letter carver and sculptor.
+Daughter, apprentice and partner of John Skelton. |

 WORK • Brighthelm, North Road |